alanng10/class-lang/Docue/Article/Sande/a.md

 IntValue represents int value.
 IntValue class is base class.
+The class has 4 derived class.
+The derived classes are IntDecValue, IntDecSignValue, IntHexValue and IntHexSignValue.

 Calculate memory index with int operation operate lang elements is enough element to do any calculate of memory index.